daviddetena/sublime3/README.md

 * **[PHPfmt](https://github.com/nanch/phpfmt_stable/)**: PHP code scanner and analyzer for code intelligence within PHP projects.

 * **[CSSComb](https://github.com/csscomb/sublime-csscomb/)**: Sublime plugin for CSScomb—CSS coding style formatter.

+You can view all the packages installed for this repo in the **Package Control.sublime-settings** file and install the ones you need with **Package Control**.

 ## Key Bindings